GreptimeTeam/greptimedb/README.md

    +-------+---------------------+------+--------+
    3 rows in set (0.01 sec)
    ```

-   You can delete your data by removing `/tmp/greptimedb`.
+You can always cleanup test database by removing `/tmp/greptimedb`.

 # Community